-The GE Team consists of Articulation Officer, Transfer Officer, 2-3 current Curriculum Committee voting-members.
+The General Education Team consists of Articulation Officer, Transfer Center Director, 2-3 current Curriculum Committee voting-members.
 When the articulation officer and transfer officer are the same individual, the team may choose to add an additional member.
-The team performs a review of courses requesting a GE designation and ensures that the
+The team reviews courses requesting GE to ensure that the COR meets the guidelines for the GE areas it is requesting.
+The team makes recommendations in the Course Management System.
+Activities include:

-- Facilitates discussions and reviews GE designation requests made for regular curriculum proposals - Communicates with faculty to meet GE requirements - Maintains a record of GE course approvals, recommendations, and denials. - Communicates with the Chairs on GE issues that are of concern
+- Review GE submitted as part of the regular curriculum process - Communicates with faculty to meet GE requirements - Maintains a record of GE course recommendations and comments - Communicates with the Chairs on GE issues that are of concern